- The Harbour Loop is approximately a 2.5 mile walk around Bristol Harbour.

 - There is a barrier and seating along the water's edge.

-- There is a moderate slope to the wooden boarded swing bridge.
+- There is a steep slope to the wooden boarded swing bridge.

 - There is a steep slope down from the bridge to a tarmac with cobble rumble strips quayside walkway.